worldofmarcus/project-portfolio-4/README.md

 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test performance of site.
 * [Responsive Design Checker](https://www.responsivedesignchecker.com/) - Used for responsiveness check.
 * [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Used to validate the sites accessibility.
+* [a11y Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) - Used to test color contrast on the site
 * [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) - Used to create a *.dot file of all models in the project.
 * [dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Creates visually appealing database diagrams of *.dot files.
 * [Favicon](https://favicon.io/) - Used to create the favicon.